devonhg/master-control/README.md

 Using this engine, you are able to very easily manage many controllers in a large game in an initiation script or room start event in the beginning of game loading.

+When a controller is added to a room, the controller with have an instance of it created at room start.

 This system is comprised of 3 scripts:

 __mcs_add_controllers( room(s), controller(s) )__